Ohio Court Records

 What Are Ohio Traffic Court Records?

 Ohio traffic court records are the legal documents and case files created from the proceedings of the traffic courts in the state of Ohio.
-These include records related to moving violations & non-moving under the motor vehicle code in Ohio.
+These include records related to moving violations and non-moving violations under the Ohio motor vehicle code.

 Are Ohio Traffic Court Records Public Records?